RooHTaylor/PHP-Course/Introduction to PHP.md

 ## Comments ##

+PHP support *comments*.
+Comments are often used to communicate with other programmers, or with yourself at some later time.
+PHP does not process comments as code, and it does not pass them through to the web browser.
+Comments are only visible when you are looking at source code.

+Learning to use comments effectively is an important skill for any programmer.

+**Tip:** Because code inside comments gets ignored, comments can also be used to temporarily disable programming statements.

-To add comments to your PHP files you can use one of three methods.
-You can comment out an entire line by placing a `#` as the first character in the line, you can comment out a line by placing `//` anywhere in the line, or you can comment out multiple lines by placing `/*` at the beginning of the comment and `*/` at the end of the comment.
+PHP supports two types of comments using three different syntaxes:

+1. You can *comment out* a single line (or part of a single line) using `#` or `//`, and
+1. you can comment out multiple lines together by placing `/*` at the beginning of the comment and `*/` at the end of the comment.

 ``` {.php .numberLines}
 <?php